SegaraRai/fraci/README.md

  */
 async function remove() {
   // Just delete the item.
-No need to touch the fractional index.
+No need to touch the fractional index. await prisma.article.delete({
-  // There is no need to modify the fractional index even for soft delete. await prisma.article.delete({
     where: {
       id: 3,